open-cogsci/osdoc/content/pages/manual/variables.md

 - You can refer to in the user interface with the '[variable_name]' syntax.
 - You can refer to in Python with the `var.variable_name` syntax.
 - Contain things like:
-	- The variables that you have defined in a `loop` item.
+	- The variables that you have defined in a LOOP item.
 	- The responses that you have collected.
 	- Various properties of the experiment.
 	- Etc.